Gordonstoun: Sports

 Gordonstoun pupils take a rest while on expedition in the Cairngorms.

 In the beginning, Hahn expressed his view that at many schools, ball games had been given precedence over other activities and so, to start with, more focus was placed on seamanship and practical work than the playing of games.
 Due to this, competitive matches did not start until 1935 when Gordonstoun played and won its first rugby match against Grantown Academy.
 Even so, the school was still in its infancy, and there were no designated fields on which to play with conditions being so bad that during pre-match, half-time and post-match, players would clear as many pebbles off the field of play as possible.
 1935 saw Gordonstoun's cricket team win two, lose two and draw one.
 Hahn set up the hockey team personally, with Prince Philip humorously recalling a game against Elgin Academy's ladies' team and saying that he "hoped that soon we shall be among the best Scottish girls' teams."

 As of 2013 there were playing fields for rugby, football and cricket as well as an outdoor hockey AstroTurf, outdoor tennis courts and a 400 m running track.
-Apart from these outdoor pitches, there is a large sports centre with facilities that include a rock climbing wall, a 25 m swimming pool, a weights room, squash courts and an indoor activity hall for basketball, badminton and netball.
+There is also a sports centre with facilities that include a rock climbing wall, a 25 m swimming pool, a weights room, squash courts and an indoor activity hall for basketball, badminton and netball.
+Karate, horse riding, skiing, .22 rifle shooting and clay pigeon shooting, athletics, golf and other sports are also available.

-Aside from these more traditional sports, there is the opportunity to participate in karate, horse riding, skiing, .22 rifle shooting and clay pigeon shooting, athletics, golf and many others.
-Clubs also form part of the activities list which is made up of cooking, debating, astronomy and film.

-Sports and other physical activities are vital for an esteemed "correct" education at Gourdonstouns.
-Exercise is a key element in the everyday life at Gourdonstouns.
-All children subject to this physical curriculum must exercise for at least three-hour a day not to mention, much more.